ntu-aris/ntu_viral_dataset/README.md

 For resources and other works of our group please checkout our [github](https://github.com/ntu-aris).

 If you have some inquiry, please raise an [issue](https://github.com/ntu-aris/ntu_viral_dataset/issues) on github.

+# Licence
+This work is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-nc-sa/4.0/) and is intended for non-commercial academic use.
+If you are interested in using the dataset for commercial purposes please contact us.